 Contact email: CSSA@oregonstate.edu

 To be considered for admission, candidates must submit an online OSU Graduate School application with the following components:

-*The GRE is not required for admission or assistantships.
+*The GRE, nor any other standardized test is required for admission or an assistantships.

 All application materials must be submitted by December 15th.
 Incomplete applications will not be considered.
 Applicants will need to be available for a phone interview at scheduled times during the admissions process.

 It is our hope to communicate final program admissions decisions by the early February and then to assist admitted students with securing an assistantship in the following months.

 Please note that admission to the CSSA program precedes the assistantship placement process.
 Students admitted to the program are not guaranteed an assistantship, but it is our goal to help as many students as possible.
 We will communicate specific information about the assistantship process to all admitted students.

 Some applicants may get offers from other programs prior to the completion of the Oregon State University admission process.
 If you want to know the status of your application at any time, please call us so you can make the most informed decision.

 Please note that the CSSA Ecampus (on-line) program has a rolling admissions process and is distinct from the on-campus program.
 If you are undecided about which program will best meet your needs, please contact us for counsel.
 For information on the Ecampus program, please visit this site: http://ecampus.oregonstate.edu/online-degrees/graduate/college-student-services-administration/